 - Public service employees may remove signs that do not respect provincial or municipal laws, after informing the person who authorized the posting of the sign that they plan to remove it.

 - If the sign is a safety hazard, government authorities may remove it without informing the person who authorized the posting of the sign.

 Elections Canada has no jurisdiction to deal with signs that are destroyed, removed or stolen.
 The candidates may do the following:

-- Notify local police, as destruction of private property is a criminal offence; and/or
+- notify the local police, as destruction of private property is a criminal offence; and/or

-- Send a complaint in writing to the Office of the Commissioner of Canada Elections.
+- send a complaint in writing to the Commissioner of Canada Elections.